 Know more about the advocacy of Kids Saving the Rainforest Sanctuary and see even more beauty in the midst of the Costa Rican jungle.

 Witness how the people in this sanctuary take in injured animals, care for them, and release them in the wild in due time.
 The place also serves as the home of those who could not be released back into the forest.

 As the name suggests, the sanctuary was founded in 1999 by two 9-year-old girls with the hope of educating people about the importance of rainforest preservation.

 Today, their vision has transformed into a huge nonprofit organization that reaches out to visitors, students, volunteers, and supporters to help save not only the Costa Rican rainforest but forests in all parts of the world.

 The Blue Banyan Inn is where the sanctuary is located.
 You can book your accommodations through them and directly sign up for a wildlife tour of the reserve.

 10. Unwind at Barba Roja

-If you’ve had enough touring and adventures for the day, head to one of Manuel Antonio’s popular hangout spots – Barba Roja.
+Suppose you’ve had enough touring and adventures for the day, head to one of Manuel Antonio’s popular hangout spots – Barba Roja.
 Having been in the scene since 1975, this restaurant has been a favorite of both locals and return visitors alike.

-The views from the restaurant are breathtaking, with the ocean, the jungle and everything in between just a glance away.
+The views from the restaurant are breathtaking, with the ocean, the jungle, and everything in between just a glance away.
 Its menu has grown from being traditionally tropical to serving international appetites – a perfect way to entice tourists from around the globe.

 Drop by from 4 to 6 PM during Happy Hour and enjoy a Costa Rican sunset along with a few pints.